processing/p5.js-editor/README.md

 ## Development

-If you're interested in contributing to the devlopment of the editor, follow the direction below:
+If you're interested in contributing to the devlopment of the editor, check out our issues page, or email [Sam Lavigne](mailto:lavigne@saaaam.com).

+When you're ready to get started, follow the direction below:

 ### Prerequisites